-id_token validation via JWKS, expected error behaviors and what to do with the token when it expires.
+id_token validation via JWKS, illustrative responses for each endpoint, expected error behaviors, and what to do with the token when it expires.

 You have an app — could be a React SPA on a different domain, a Rails portal with server-side sessions, or a native iOS/Android app.
 Your community already lives on Cativa and you want users to log into your app with the same account they use on the community, without creating separate credentials.
 Cativa exposes a standard OIDC IdP per tenant.
 Any OIDC client library (oidc-client-ts, auth0/spa-js, next-auth, passport-openidconnect, AppAuth-iOS, AppAuth-Android) can talk to it from the tenant’s discovery URL.